temporalio/proposals/ruby/sdk-phase-2.md

 * Notice lack of `timeout` on `wait_condition`, we will support Ruby `Timeout` via the fiber scheduler.
 * Notice lack of `sleep`, we will support Ruby `sleep` via the fiber scheduler.
 * A `cancellation` can be provided to every async thing, but by default it's the workflow-level one.
-* A workflow builds a `Workflow::Definition` object which contains metadata about the structure including a set of `Workflow::Definition::Signal`s, `Workflow::Definition::Query`s, and `Workflow::Definition::Update`s built from the handlers (but of course handlers can be added/removed at runtime via the `_handlers` hashes).
+* A workflow builds a `Workflow::Definition::Info` object which contains metadata about the structure including a set of `Workflow::Definition::Signal`s, `Workflow::Definition::Query`s, and `Workflow::Definition::Update`s built from the handlers (but of course handlers can be added/removed at runtime via the `_handlers` hashes).
 * The `workflow_` methods above can only be called during class definition time not workflow runtime.
-* The runtime class methods above can only be called during runtime and can only be called on the `Workflow` class itself.
-This means `Workflow.wait_condition` is ok, but `FooWorkflow.wait_condition` or `self.class.wait_condition` is not.
+* The runtime class methods above can only be called during runtime.
-  * ❓ Is this acceptable?
-This is a consequence of us wanting to share workflow context class with workflow base class.
-Basically at the top of these calls there's a `if self != Workflow` check.
 * `respond_to_missing?` + `inherited` will be leveraged such that all definition-time defined handlers will return their definition if they are called as class methods.
 So `FooWorkflow.some_signal` will return a `Workflow::Definition::Signal` if an instance method of `some_signal` exists marked as a `workflow_signal`.